 Younger children (ages 3-6/7) will usually also need help, not only with the live classes, but also with their daily practice sessions, at least until they are able to easily do it themselves.
 It won’t take much of your time; just plan on sitting down with your small child each day for 5 minutes at a time, at least once or twice daily.
 For very young children, 5 minutes will be plenty long enough for each practice session.
 At first, you may have to point to each note and wait for the child to find it.
 Each week they will become less dependent on you.
 Then, suddenly you’ll notice that they are doing it all by themselves.
 They may even tell you they don’t need help anymore!
 At that point, you just need to make sure they keep doing it on a daily basis and be a good audience.

 The classes are all informal.
 Just wear something comfortable.

-Communicating With Your Teacher During Class
+Communicating With Your Teacher During a Live Class

 If you have a question relating to the music, raise your hand.
 Your teacher will call on you.
 Take yourself off mute and ask your question.
 Then put yourself back on mute to listen to the answer.